 Every time you buy, sell, or move cryptocurrency, someone is taking a cut.
 Sometimes the fee is clearly listed.
 Sometimes it is buried in the spread or disguised as a "network fee."
 If you do not understand the full cost structure, you could be paying two to five times more than necessary on every trade.

 This guide breaks down every type of crypto trading fee, shows you exactly where the money goes, and explains how to pay less.
+Whether you are just getting started with crypto trading or looking to optimize an existing strategy, understanding fees is essential.

 Maker fees vs taker fees